 - 3 tablespoons tomato paste

-- 1/4 cup or more your favorite hot sauce
+- 1/4 cup hot sauce or more

 - Sprinkle 1 tablespoon of rub around all sides of the pork.